aafarokh/WBB_NWK/README.md

                             (bleow30,30-40,40-50,50-60,60-70,70-80,80-90,above90)

-The hierarchy of class 1 follows:
+The hierarchy of class-1 follows:

                                   SignalType-> BodySite-> SubjectGender-> M or F